WebAssembly/gc/document/core/appendix/properties.rst

 That has the effect that every instruction or instruction sequence can be classified with multiple different instruction types.

 However, the typing rules still allow deriving *principal types* for instruction sequences.
-That is, every valid instruction sequence has one particular type scheme, possibly containing some unconstrained place holder *type variables*, that is a subtype of all its valid instruction types, after substituting its type variables with suitable specific types.
+That is, every valid instruction sequence has one particular type scheme, possibly containing some place holder *type variables*, that is a subtype of all its valid instruction types, after substituting its type variables with suitable specific types.
+Type variables may only be constrained by closed upper bounds they must :ref:`match <match>`.

 Moreover, when deriving an instruction type in a "forward" manner, i.e., the *input* of the instruction sequence is already fixed to specific types, then it has a principal *output* type expressible without type variables, up to a possibly :ref:`polymorphic stack <polymorphism>` bottom representable with one single variable.